2025 brought some important changes to the GRESB Real Estate Assessment.

 Having a biodiversity and nature-related risk management strategy in place is becoming increasingly important for appealing to investors.
 They want to know that you’ve identified all potential risks and have a strategy in place to manage them.

 We’ve already talked about the ways nature-related risks can affect returns.
 That’s important to investors.
 Understandably, they want to be confident that they are investing in a resilient property.
-Give them every reason to trust that your building is a wise investment.
+Give them every reason to trust that your building is a wise investment and that you’re prioritizing material issues in your ESG reporting.

 So maybe you’ve read this far and we’ve convinced you (or you’re at least intrigued).
 You want to develop a biodiversity strategy and manage nature-related risks for your portfolio.
 Where do you start?
 It’s an understandably daunting task.

 Like any massive undertaking, it’s best to break it down into steps.
-The TNFD recommends the LEAP approach to help with this.
+The TNFD recommends the LEAP framework to help with this.

 1. Locate your interface with nature